wp-plugins/wp-profitshare/readme.txt

 == Changelog ==
 = 1.1 =

-10.11.2014
-Now you can convert the links also in comments section Keywords replacement with advanced tooltip
+Now you can convert the links also in comments section.
+Keywords replacement with advanced tooltip

 = 1.0 =
 Stable release for affiliates